TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 ## Create a new project

-From the base Scipion interface click on **Create Project**, give it a name and a location.
+From the base Scipion interface, click on **Create Project**, give it a name and a location.
-From there you are in your Scipion project, which is for now empty.
+From there, you are in your Scipion project, which is empty for now.

 ## Import frames

-The first step is going to import the frames.
+The first step is to import the frames.
 You can press <kbd>Add</kbd> on the top left or press <kbd>Ctrl + f</kbd> to select a protocol.
 Look for
 _“Add tomo - import tilt-series”_.

 <a href="/imgs/03_image-2025-1-15_16-17-56.png" data-lightbox="image-gallery">
   <img src="/imgs/03_image-2025-1-15_16-17-56.png" alt="Processing Workflow" style="width:60%;">
 </a>

 Here, you need to specify the directory that contains the movies (e.g., `.eer`) and the `.mdoc` files that contain the information about each tilt series.

-> **Note**: We work with Tomo5 mdocs (TFS acquisition software) here but you might be working with SerialEM mdocs.
+> **Note**: We work with Tomo5 mdocs (TFS acquisition software) here, but you might be working with SerialEM mdocs.
 In any case, Scipion is smart enough to read the info from the mdoc files.
 However, we recommend overriding these values if you know them!
 Since they can be wrong in the mdoc file, notably the **Tilt axis angle**.
 If you collect your own data on a "classic" Titan G4 with Falcon4i and SelectrisX in `.eer`, the tilt axis will probably be the same as here.
-If you acquired in `.tiff` this value might be different.
-In doubt, ask your facility manager, or check the output of AreTomo (or IMOD) which can estimate the tilt axis angle.
+If you acquired in `.tiff`, this value might be different.
+In doubt, ask your facility manager, or check the output of AreTomo (or IMOD), which can estimate the tilt axis angle.
 A wrong tilt axis angle might result in a wrong-handed tomogram (mirrored), so it's really important to be sure of that.
 Check **[here](/03-tutorial/06-check-hand/)**.

 ## Motion correction {#motion-correction}